Amsterdam Dance Event (ADE) is fast approaching!

 Budget hotel: Hostelle (female only Hostel) (€290)

-Pros: Cheaper than Amsterdam; beautiful historic town that is calmer than Amsterdam; 20-30 minutes by train to Amsterdam; really cool canals
+Pros: Utrecht is cheaper than Amsterdam.
+It’s a beautiful historic town that is calmer than Amsterdam; 20-30 minutes by train to Amsterdam; really cool canals

 Cons: Not in Amsterdam; night trains run once every hour from Amsterdam’s central station